 - i.
 The indoor dining establishment must comply with all General Conditions to Operate listed in Section (8)b above; - ii.
-Indoor dining establishments must limit tables to members of a single Householdthree Households up to foursix people total; - iii.
-The indoor dining establishment must limit the number of patrons who are present inside the indoor space of the dining establishment to the lesser of: (1) 2550% of the maximum occupancy or (2) 1200 patrons.
-Indoor dining establishments with indoor spaces consisting of more than one room must limit the occupancy in each room to 2550% of the maximum occupancy for that room.
+Indoor dining establishments must limit tables to members of a single Household up to four people total; - iii.
+The indoor dining establishment must limit the number of patrons who are present inside the indoor space of the dining establishment to the lesser of: (1) 25% of the maximum occupancy or (2) 100 patrons.
+Indoor dining establishments with indoor spaces consisting of more than one room must limit the occupancy in each room to 25% of the maximum occupancy for that room.
 The occupancy limit includes patrons in the interior dining space, but it excludes Personnel and patrons when seated outside.
 The number of Personnel allowed in the back of the house areas, like kitchens, must be determined based on the amount of space required to provide for physical distancing; - iv.
 Patrons should be encouraged to use outdoor dining or take-out options based on the decreased risk of those activities, and facilities that offer indoor dining are strongly encouraged to continue offering outdoor dining whenever possible in order to give patrons a choice; - v.
-Patrons must remain outside the indoor dining establishment until they are ready to be seated indoors; - Tables used to seat patrons indoors must be spaced to ensure that patrons are at least six feet apart from other patrons seated at different service tables, and although an impermeable physical barrier may be placed between tables, all patrons must be separated from other groups of patrons by at least six feet-the use of impermeable physical barriers is not a substitute for full physical distancing between groups indoors.
-Customers may not be seated at bars or food preparation areas where six feet of distance from in use common-use work stations cannot be maintained; and - xi.
-No indoor dining establishment is allowed to provide alcoholic beverage service without also providing real meal service in a bona fide manner.
-Bona fide meals must be prepared and served by the dining establishment or another person or business operating under an agreement with the dining establishment.
-The service of prepackaged food like sandwiches or salads, or simply heating frozen or prepared meals, is not deemed as compliant with this requirement; - xii.
-Each patron at a table must order a bona fide meal to receive alcoholic beverage service; and vi.
-Unless City zoning or other laws require an earlier closing, all indoor service of food and beverages must end at 1011:00 p.m.
-Indoor dining establishments that cease indoor food service at 1011:00 p.m. may allow patrons to finish their meals for an additional 30 minutes.
-All indoor dining establishments must close to the public by 1011:30 p.m. and remain closed until 5:00 a.m.
-Take-out and delivery are permitted after 1011:00 p.m. consistent with Health Officer Directive No. 2020-05, including as that directive may be amended from time to time.
+Patrons must remain outside the indoor dining establishment until they are ready to be seated indoors; - vi.
+Tables used to seat patrons indoors must be spaced to ensure that patrons are at least six feet apart from other patrons seated at different service tables, and although an impermeable physical barrier may be placed between tables, all patrons must be separated from other groups of patrons by at least six feet-the use of impermeable physical barriers is not a substitute for full physical distancing between groups indoors.
+Customers may not be seated at bars or food preparation

+- areas where six feet of distance from in use common-use work stations cannot be maintained; and - vii.
+Unless City zoning or other laws require an earlier closing, all indoor service of food and beverages must end at 10:00 p.m.
+Indoor dining establishments that cease indoor food service at 10:00 p.m. may allow patrons to finish their meals for an additional 30 minutes.
+All indoor dining establishments must close to the public by 10:30 p.m. and remain closed until 5:00 a.m.
+Take-out and delivery are permitted after 10:00 p.m. consistent with Health Officer Directive No. 2020-05, including as that directive may be amended from time to time.

-(Added June 11, 2020; Revised July 13, 2020, September 30, 2020, October 27, 2020, and November 28, 2020; Non-substantive revisions October 20, 2020; Subsection suspended November 10, 2020; Suspended in full December 4, 2020; Reinstated in part and revised January 27, 2021; reinstated in full and revised March 2, 2021); Revised March 23, 2021)
+(Added June 11, 2020; Revised July 13, 2020, September 30, 2020, October 27, 2020, and November 28, 2020; Non-substantive revisions October 20, 2020; Subsection suspended November 10, 2020; Suspended in full December 4, 2020; Reinstated in part and revised January 27, 2021; reinstated in full and revised March 2, 2021)